Article

 What are the workers' compensation benefits in Texas?

 Workers' compensation in Texas includes income benefits, medical benefits, burial benefits, and death benefits.
-The benefits are calculated based on the state average weekly wage (SAWW), with specific percentages for different types of benefits.
+Income benefits are split into four categories based on the reason for the benefit and how long it lasts.

 Simplify US payroll tax compliance with Deel